 Children dealing with grief find it difficult to express how they feel and it is also a problem knowing how they are coping with their loss.
 For this reason, children are sometimes referred to as the “forgotten grievers”.

-They should be warned that they will feel lots of emotions, and told that it is OK to feel sad for their loss.
+They should be warned that they will feel lots of emotions, and told that it is OK to feel sad for their loss and that it's OK to cry.
 It is difficult to know how to start talking about grief to the children, but it is the adult’s job to get the conversation started.
 If you find it hard to start the conversation, imagine how much more difficult it is for a child to know what to say.

 You could start with “I’m so sorry this has happened.
 Are there any questions you want to ask about granddad” for example.
 Don’t force the issue if they obviously don’t want to talk about it.
 Try again later.
 They will let you know if they can’t face it yet by changing the subject or leaving the room.
 Gently try again another time.